Group and Program Travel

 03

-Manifests, guest information, communications, supporting documents, and sensitive information are handled with discretion and appropriate access.
+Manifests, guest information, communications, supporting documents, and sensitive information are handled with discretion and controlled access.

 04